madiej6/EarthquakeEventPinger/README.md

 **Steps:**

-1. Specify the FEEDURL in `usgs_earthquake_event_pinger.py`.
+1. Specify the FEEDURL in `constants.py`.
 ONLY ONE of the feedurls should be un-commented, depending on the filter you want to apply to the API.
-For more information about FEEDURLs, go here: http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php
+Read more information about FEEDURLs [here](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).

 2. Run the EarthquakeEventPinger:
 ```